Superrehtard/old_diaspora_wiki/Win32-Gem-List.md

 It seems to load in development mode but with many problems.
 Mods required to call to OleInitialize immediately when win32ole is required from a sub thread on windows to prevent exceptions from the incomplete wingmw32 for example.

-It is much preferable to run Rails apps on a dedicated linux box, or even a virtual Ubuntu box under Windows.
+It is much preferable to run Rails apps on a dedicated linux box.

 E:\ruby193\_diaspora_ [master +3 ~4 -0 !]> bundle list
 Gems included by the bundle: